-'The Storm Is Here': Floridians' Window To Evacuate Is Closing As Irma Bears Down
+As Irma Shifts West, Powerful Winds Batter Florida Keys

 A storm surge warning was in effect Saturday for much of Florida's coast — both eastern and western.

-"That storm surge could be 5 to 10 feet above ground level so those are both life-threatening hazards, and anybody who stayed in the Florida Keys has really put their life at risk," Brennan said.
-"That risk is going to spread up the west coast of Florida."

-But Scott put the storm surge warning in much starker terms at a noon press conference Saturday.
+The warning had been discontinued north of North Miami Beach to Jupiter Inlet, in NHC's latest advisory.

+"On its current forecast track, there's a real threat of potentially catastrophic and life-threatening storm surge in the Gulf Coast communities of Southwest Florida," said Robert Molleda with the National Weather Service in Miami on Saturday.
+"Inundation from the storm surge could be as much as 15 feet deep in some areas near and along the Gulf Coast."

-"There is a serious threat of significant storm surge flooding along the entire west coast of Florida and this has increased to 15 feet of impact above ground level."
+Gov. Scott reiterated that threat at a noon press conference: "There is a serious threat of significant storm surge flooding along the entire west coast of Florida, and this has increased to 15 feet of impact above ground level."

+SPECIAL EMERGENCY MESSAGE from the National Weather Service in Miamihttps://t.co/UvLDSSz84N— NWS Miami (@NWSMiami) September 9, 2017

-Scott noted that residents could be lulled into a false sense of safety after the winds die down, but that is when the storm surge comes.
+Scott noted that residents could be lulled into a false sense of security after the winds die down but said that is when the storm surge comes.

 "This will cover your house," Scott said.
 "If you've ever watched how storm surge works, it flows in fast, very fast, then it flows out.
 You will not survive."